 There are ayurvedic massage places everywhere and really good value for money.
 Get a cheap one or splash out and go for a full on spa day.

 There is so much historical things to see.
-You have hidden Buddhist rock caves and ancient cities, as well as old colonial towns by the sea.
+You have hidden Buddhist rock caves and ancient cities, as well as old colonial towns like Galle on the coast.

 In the centre and north of Sri Lanka you have some of the oldest ruins in the country.